ibm-cloud-docs/watsonxdata/reg_database.md

 3. To add a data source, click **Add component**.
 4. In the **Add component**, select a data source from the **Data source** section.
 5. Based on the data source type selected, configure the data source details.
+6. You can attach a catalog to the data source.
+This catalog can be associated with an engine.
+A catalog defines the schemas and metadata for a storage or data source.
+Depending on the storage type, Apache Iceberg, Apache Hive, Apache Hudi, and Delta Lake catalogs are supported.

-    Two data source with the same name cannot be added.
+    Two data sources with the same name cannot be added.
    {: note}

 The following data sources are supported: